 Support or Compression Legwear

-Many doctors recommend that pregnant women wear support or compression stockings or socks in flight.
+Many doctors recommend that pregnant women wear support or compression stockings in flight.
 But compression legwear is also a good choice for those with pre-existing medical conditions, any travelers taking long-haul flights, and anyone who flies often.
 Compression socks or stockings, which promote blood circulation, help prevent swelling of the legs, and help guard against deep vein thrombosis (DVT), work by putting pressure on leg muscles and increasing blood flow.
 These don’t have to look like medical wear either—there are plenty of stylish compression sock options available.

 Comfortable, Simple Shoes

 It’s best to wear extremely comfortable, flat shoes on the plane—think of your poor feet after hours or even days of sitting, standing, and walking en route to your destination.
 You’ll also want to select shoes that are easy to slip on and off when passing through airport security.
 Cole Haan slip-ons offer sneaker-grade comfort in a stylish package, as do Toms (for men and women) and ECCO Footwear.

 With all kinds of airline baggage fees adding on to the price of a ticket these days, clothes that do double duty as a wearable carry-on bag are de rigueur.
 The SCOTTeVEST cotton hoodie is available for men and women, and one of our picks for great accessories and clothes with hidden pockets.
 And there are myriad other travel jackets out there that feature an explosion of pockets, like Everlane’s reversible puffer, which stuffs into its own comfortable travel pillow.